 Here I added the dry ingredients to the bowl and I am pouring in the coconut milk.
 This crepe recipe is dairy free, but you can use any milk you like and it will work beautifully.

-Another so-so picture, but I wanted to show you how to move the crepe batter with the pan.
-I pour the batter into the middle of the pan, then I tilt the pan to move the batter into a thin circle shape.
+Another so-so picture, but I wanted to show you how to move the gluten free crepe batter with the pan.
+I pour the batter into the middle of the pan, then I tilt the pan to move the batter into a thin circular shape.

 I hope that the video helped you see how easy crepes are to make :-).

-Once the crepes are done, choose your favorite filling and spread it into the middle of the crepe.
+Once the crepes are finished cooking, choose your favorite filling and spread it into the middle of the crepe.
 There is a farmer in our local farmer’s market who makes a delicious pear vanilla bean jam.
-It is so good in these crepes!
+It is so good in this gluten free crepe recipe!

 Fold both sides of the crepe over the jam, and then sprinkle with powdered sugar.
 Enjoy!!